masterwok/simple-vlc-player/README.md

 ## Usage

 Options can be provided for the initialization of LibVLC by using the ```VlcOptionsProvider``` singleton.
 This optional configuration should only be provided once during app initialization, or at some point before starting the ```MediaPlayerActivity```.
 If no options are provided, then a default configuration is provided when initializing LibVLC.
 To make life easier, the ```VlcOptionsProvider.Builder``` class is available to help build a list of common options.
 If an option is not provided to the builder, then the default value for that option is used.
-For example, the following enables LibVLC verbose logging and sets the subtitle background opactiy:
+For example, the following enables LibVLC verbose logging, sets the subtitle background opactiy, and sets the subtitle encoding:

 ```java
 VlcOptionsProvider